chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 });
 ```

-And then you can consume that message in the extension host as follows:
+And then you can consume that message in the 插件 host as follows:

 ```ts
 const messageChannel = notebooks.createRendererMessaging('output-editor-renderer');